 To be justified in using force in self-defense, the threat of harm must be imminent.
-An imminent threat puts the victim in reasonable fear of immediate physical harm.
+Imminent means “ready to take place, near at hand, hanging over one’s head, or menacingly near.”
 A verbal threat can be enough to constitute an imminent threat of harm, but threatening words without a threat of physical violence are usually not sufficient to justify the use of force.

 A person is no longer justified in using force in self-defense once the threat of harm has subsided.
 If a person felt threatened but the threat goes away, the person is no longer justified in using force in self-defense.